-The LGBT+ National Aging Research Center is dedicated to creating innovations to address the health, aging, and well-being of LGBTQ midlife and older adults and their families.
+Built upon more than two decades of research on LGBTQ aging, the LGBT+ National Aging Research Center is dedicated to creating innovations to address the health, aging, and well-being of LGBTQ midlife and older adults and their families.
 This Center is built upon strong collaborations across the nation with LGBTQ older adults, their families and communities, and service providers as well as multidisciplinary experts from such diverse fields as Social Work, Medicine, Public Health, Sociology, Nursing, Psychology, Statistics, and Ethics.
+The Center projects illuminate innovation in the use of science to promote best practices in research, training, and resource and program development to promote equity and reduce social, economic and health disparities now and for generations to come.

-Built upon more than two decades of research on LGBTQ aging, the LGBT+ National Aging Research Center fosters key partnerships across a number of landmark projects, including Aging with Pride: The National Health, Aging, and Sexuality/Gender Study, the first federally-funded longitudinal research project examining the health, aging, and well-being over time of LGBTQ adults ages 50 to 100, and Caring and Aging with Pride and through a partnership with Generations Aging with Pride, a nonprofit organization, the Center is developing and testing the first evidence-based trainings and services designed to address the growing needs of LGBTQ people and their communities, including evidence-based cross-generational support programming as well as evidence-based training for providers to ensure culturally relevant care.
+In one Center project, utilizing research findings from Aging with Pride and through a partnership with Generations Aging with Pride, a nonprofit organization, the Center is developing and testing the first evidence-based trainings and services designed to address the growing needs of LGBTQ people and their communities, including evidence-based cross-generational support programming as well as evidence-based training for providers to ensure culturally relevant care.